 In September 2020, we received \$6.6 million of additional funding from the issuance of 20,705 of our ordinary shares as part 1 of our "bridging round" with outside investors.
-We have recently successfully completed part 2 of our "bridging round" of capital with outside investors in the amount of \$2.4 million from the issuance of 7,476 of our ordinary shares and received the cash in November 2020.
+We have recently successfully completed part 2 of our "bridging round" of capital with outside investors in the amount of \$2.4 million from the issuance of 7,476 of our ordinary shares and received the cash in October 2020.

-In addition, we are working to obtain new long-term sources of funding for us and believe it is probable that new funding will be obtained in due time to enable us to continue our activities as planned at least until September 30, 2021.
+We expect that the net proceeds from this initial public offering and our existing cash and cash equivalents will be sufficient to fund our operating expenses and capital expenditure requirements through at least 12 months subsequent to this offering.
 However, there can be no assurance that we will be able to raise additional capital when needed or under acceptable terms, if at all.
 The sale of additional equity may dilute existing shareholders and newly issued shares may contain senior rights and preferences compared to currently outstanding common shares.
 Issued debt securities may contain covenants and limit our ability to pay dividends or make other distributions to shareholders.